schmidsi/melon-reporting/docs/01-thesis/04-analysis/02-DataClassification.md

 * **Long text**: A long text, usually written in prose.
 * **Number**: Any representation of a number, e.g. a price or a percentage.
 * **Address**: Data that is considered to be an address, e.g. an Ethereum address.
-* **Timestamp**: Any format representing time.
+* **Time**: Any format representing time.
 This is mostly a unix timestamp, so the accuracy is at most one second.
+* **Container**: A more complex type, holding multiple values.

 ### Source